MatthiasGN/MatthiasGN/README.md

 <p><img align="right" src="https://github-readme-streak-stats.herokuapp.com/?user=matthiasgn&" alt="matthiasgn" /></p>

-- 📚 Final year Computer Science & Finance student at the University of Sydney.
+- 📚 Computer Science & Finance Graduate (First Class Honours) from the University of Sydney.

 - 🌎 Completed a year-long exchange at the University of Arizona, USA in 2023.